bchainhub/foxar-docs/versioned_docs/version-1/spark/tests.md

 title: Tests
 ---

 Spark can run your tests with the [`spark test`](../reference/spark/spark-test) command.
-All tests are written in Solidity.
+All tests are written in Ylem.

 Spark will look for the tests anywhere in your source directory.
 Any contract with a function that starts with `test` is considered to be a test.
 Usually, tests will be placed in `test/` by convention and end with `.t.sol`.